matrix-org/matrix-authentication-service/docs/topics/authorization.md

 # Authorization and sessions

-The main job of the authentication service is to grant access to resources to clients, and to lets resources know who is accessing them.
+The main job of the authentication service is to grant access to resources to clients, and to let resources know who is accessing them.
-In less abstract terms, this means that the service is responsible for issuing access token and let the homeserver (and other services) introspect those access tokens.
+In less abstract terms, this means that the service is responsible for issuing access tokens and letting the homeserver (and other services) introspect those access tokens.

 ## How access tokens work